-Satisfactory academic progress (SAP) for federal Title IV, Higher Education Act (HEA) student financial aid program assistance is defined as the minimum progress required toward the completion of a degree, and must be maintained in order to receive federal financial aid.
+Satisfactory academic progress (SAP) for federal Title IV, Higher Education Act (HEA) student financial aid program assistance is defined as the minimum progress required toward the completion of a degree and must be maintained in order to receive federal financial aid.
+As required by federal regulations, the Harrisburg University SAP policy for federal Title IV financial aid recipients is stricter than the University's academic progress policy for students not receiving Title IV financial aid.